giannivh/SmoothThermistor/README.md

 # Usage

-Include the library
+Include the library:
 ```cpp
 #include <SmoothThermistor.h>
 ```

-Create an instance using the most commonly used 10K thermistor
+Create an instance using the most commonly used 10K thermistor:
 ```cpp
 SmoothThermistor smoothThermistor(A0);
 ```